d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 at each layer throughout the convolutional block is reduced (compared to the previous layer).
-The first convolutional layer uses $2$ pixels of padding to compensate for the the reduction in height and width that would otherwise result from using a $5 \times 5$ kernel.
+The first convolutional layer uses $2$ pixels of padding to compensate for the reduction in height and width that would otherwise result from using a $5 \times 5$ kernel.
 In contrast, the second convolutional layer foregoes padding, and thus the height and width are both reduced by $4$ pixels.